 5. Smart Controls

-If you want to control your garage temperature remotely using your phone, you should look for a unit that can be paired with a smart thermostat or smart AC controller.
+If you want to control your garage temperature remotely using your phone, you should look for a ductless unit that can be paired with a smart mini-split thermostat.
 With smart climate control devices, you don’t have to micromanage your garage temperature on an hourly or daily basis, just set the schedule once, and that’s it!
 Setting up weekly schedules would also eliminate the need to go to your garage just to turn your heat pump on/off.

 6. Portability of Heating Unit